tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/1/LP-01-Ins_Welcome.md

 ### Overview

-Students have seen how machine learning can be used to accelerate time series analysis, gauge public sentiment about the market, and classify loan eligibility.
-By the end of this unit, students will also know how machine learning can be used to automate and improve portfolio management and trading, especially as it pertains to making predictions about when to enter and exit the market for the most profitability.
+Today's class will introduce students to the concept of **algorithmic trading** in Python.
+Traditional trading, or the manual purchase and sale of assets such as stocks, has begun to shift to more automated methods due to the advancements in network speed, computing power, and available financial trading APIs.
+Therefore, students will learn the fundamentals of algorithmic trading and deconstruct the process of producing a functional algorithmic trading model.

-Today's class will introduce students to **algorithmic trading** in Python.
-Students will learn the fundamentals of algorithmic trading such as data collection, signal generation, backtesting, and evaluation.
-The class will conclude with students building a complete trading dashboard similar to commercial online trading platforms.
+In particular, students will learn how to generate trading signals from raw data, backtest a trading strategy using such signals, produce evaluation metrics regarding overall portfolio and per-trade performance, and construct a trading dashboard similar to commercial online trading platforms.
+By the end of this unit, students will also incorporate machine learning to automate and improve portfolio management and trade performance for maximum profitability with minimal risk.

 ### Class Objectives